EddieChoCho/tech_notes/Database/MemoryManagement.md

      * Each scan needs certain blocks a time
      * In particular, a table scan need one block a time and can forget what just read

+* Buffer manager
     * To reduce I/Os, the buffer manager allocates a pool of pages, called `buffer pool`
         * Caching multiple blocks
         * Implement swapping
     * Pages should be the direct I/O buffers held by the OS
-  * Advoids swapping by VM
+        * Avoids swapping by VM
         * Eliminates the redundancy of double buffering
         * e.g. ByteBuffer.allocateDirect()

 ### How to make use of predictable block accesses to further reduce I/Os?
+#### Pinning Blocks
 * Each table scan needs one block a time
   * The semantic of blocks is hidden behind the associated RecordFile
 * It is the RecordFile instances that talk to the memory manager about which blocks are needed.
 One instance per thread/client